salvatore-coppola/eclipsecon-2023-tutorial-session/tutorial/setup.md

 ## Installation

-Copy the contents of the USB stick we provided you with into a working directory on your system.
+Copy the contents of the USB stick (or unpack the archive containing this instruction file) into a working directory of your choice on your system.

 Load the three archives containing the docker containers required for this tutorial with the following commands